-MLS unveiled a legitimately landmark agreement with Apple on Tuesday.
-For the first time ever, all MLS games — both local and national — will be available through one streaming service without any blackouts.
+MLS and Apple have agreed to a legitimately landmark streaming deal.
+For the first time ever, all MLS and Leagues Cup games — both local and national — will be available through one streaming service without any blackouts.
 That’s not to say this deal is perfect or without legitimate criticisms, but it does chart a bold path forward for a league that has long struggled to find its footing in the American sports landscape.

 Here’s what Sounders fans need to know about this new deal: